 Man are my feet hating me right now.
 Ha Ha...
 I will have to visit Hard Rock Cafe in St. Louis and have another Hickory-Smoked Pulled-Pork Sandwich.
 It rocks!

 Next on the itinerary… Ford’s Theatre.
 The famous site where President Abraham Lincoln was assassinated by John Wilkes Booth.
 A National Park Ranger gave a riveting narrative of the events surrounding Lincoln’s murder.
 It's still hard to believe what happened here 147 years ago.
 We were able to walk around and explore Ford's Theatre.
-I (Michael) tried to imagine what it must have been like on that evening when President Lincoln was shot.
+I (Melissa) tried to imagine what it must have been like on that evening when President Lincoln was shot.

 We walked across the street to the Petersen House and visited the room where President Lincoln died on April 15, 1865.
-It was hard for me (Michael) to stand there and think about what took place in this room, and how it made history and changed the course of our nation.
+It was hard for me (Rachel) to stand there and think about what took place in this room, and how it made history and changed the course of our nation.

 Did you know that Ford’s Theatre remained closed for more than 100 years after President Lincoln’s assassination.
 Ford’s Theatre officially reopened in 1968 as a national historic site and working theater.